Social Media Week 2022: Trends & Recap

 — Saba Bokhari (@SabaBok) May 9, 2022

-The most talked-about brands today know the importance of collaboration with these rising creators to understand how they connect with their online audiences.
-And we’re not just talking about traditional influencer marketing — brands like Gymshark, Duolingo, and Alo Yoga both feature and emulate the content of successful creators, looking to them as strategic leaders in the social world.
+The most talked-about brands today know the importance of collaborating with rising creators to understand how they connect with their online audiences.
+And we’re not just talking about traditional influencer marketing—brands like Gymshark, Duolingo, and Alo Yoga both feature and emulate the content of successful creators, looking to them as strategic leaders in the social world.

-Delta’s social team utilizes influencer content, UGC, and brand content on its TikTok profile — all maintaining the authentic, raw feel of the creator TikTok content that often goes viral.
+Delta’s social team utilizes influencer content, UGC, and brand content on its TikTok profile—all maintaining the authentic, raw feel of the creator's TikTok content, which often goes viral.

 2. TikTok’s Authentic Content Style Paves the Path to Purchase